 Game Performance

-Try to avoid attacking anyone with the
+Try to avoid attacking anyone with the massive power brick.
+They could die. |

 I did all of this at the "Balanced" thermal setting in the Alienware control panel which is the default profile and frankly, as someone who likes tweaking things, I couldn't find much fault with it.
 The fans did reach into that lower-jet-engine pitch and tone, which I don't exactly love and yes, I can hear the whine even with game sounds at a mid-level volume over the speakers, but they're not terribly loud, and they spin right back down once a game is closed.
 Alienware also includes Quiet and Performance fan settings, but the Quiet profile causes the CPU and GPU to thermal throttle, dropping their speed and overall frame rates substantially, while Performance doesn't really improve frame rates plus it annoyingly keeps the fans running all the time including while just at the desktop.
 You can use the Control Center to tweak these settings yourself, create new profiles, and can even design your own fan curves, though, and you could probably improve the above profiles in this way, but I haven't dialed any of that in yet - the Balanced setting seems perfectly fine for me so far.